Natural Ingredients

 Natural Ingredients is the debut studio album by American alternative rock band Luscious Jackson.
-It was released on August 23, 1994 by Grand Royal and Capitol Records.
+It was released on August 23, 1994, by Grand Royal and Capitol Records.

 The album peaked at number 114 on the Billboard 200 chart, as well as number 2 on the Heatseekers Albums chart.

+Critical reception

+The New York Times concluded: "Both warm and sardonic, Natural Ingredients is music that captures the feeling of hitting the pavement on a near-perfect day, absorbing the urban rhythms while still keeping a wary eye on everything happening around you."

 Track listing

 All songs composed by Jill Cunniff and Gabrielle Glaser, except "Surprise", by Jill Cunniff.